 The EDFS is a collection of documents that define the Data Science profession.
 Freely available, these documents have been developed to guide educators and trainers, employers and managers, and Data Scientists themselves.

 The European Data Science Academy (EDSA) will establish a virtuous learning production cycle for Data Science, and will analyse the sector specific skillsets for data analysts across Europe’s main industrial sectors.
-It aims to develop modular and adaptable curricula to meet these Data Science needs and deliver training supported by multiplatform and multilingual learning resources based on these curricula.
+It aims at developing modular and adaptable curricula to meet these Data Science needs and delivering training supported by multiplatform and multilingual learning resources based on these curricula.
 As part of EDSA, initiatives will be structured into integrated learning pathways, translated into European languages, and expanded to meet the requirements for specific sectors.

-The European Association for Data Science (EuADS) aims to provide a forum for research, scientific conduct, promoting transparent access to data, policy making as well as support of young scientists.
+The European Association for Data Science (EuADS) aims at providing a forum for research, scientific conduct, promoting transparent access to data, policy making as well as supporting young scientists.
 Scientifically, the Association promotes the development of models, methods and instruments of data science and provides a unique environment for the presentation and discussion of new methods and models in this field.
-With regard to networking, it aims to bring together stakeholders and decision makers in this field to address the challenges of data science in the 21st century.
+With regard to networking, it aims at bringing together stakeholders and decision makers in this field to address the challenges of data science in the 21st century.
 Future activities will include conferences, summer schools and thematic workshops.

 CLAIRE stands for “Confederation of Laboratories for Artificial Intelligence Research in Europe” and is the coalition of leading research institutes and researchers for artificial intelligence in Europe.
 CLAIRE was initiated by Phillip Slusallek, scientific director at German Research Center for Artificial Intelligence, as well as by Holger Hoos (Universiteit Leiden) and Morten Irgens (Oslo Metropolitan University).
 They soon garnered the support of more than 1000 AI experts and can build upon a letter of intend, signed by 25 European countries, which agreed to strengthen research and foster collaborations.